A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Partitioning

 \subsection{Triple/Quad-based Partitioning}

 A first option is to partition based on individual triples or quads without considering the rest of the graph.
 For simplicity we will speak about triples as the discussion generalizes straightforwardly to quads.
 The simplest option is to use \textit{round robin} or \textit{random partitioning}, which effectively places triples on an arbitrary machine.
-This allows for an equal number of triples to be assigned to each machine, but does not support any locality of processing, and does not allow for finding the particular machine storing triples that match a given pattern.
+This ensures even load balancing, but does not support any locality of processing, and does not allow for finding the particular machine storing triples that match a given pattern.

 An alternative is to partition according to a deterministic function over a given key; for example, a partition key of \textsc{s} considers only the subject, while a partition key of \textsc{po} considers both the predicate and object.
 Later given a triple pattern that covers the partition key (e.g., with a constant subject if the key is \textsc{s}), we can find the machine(s) storing all triples that match that pattern.
 We show some examples using different functions and partition keys in Figure~\ref{fig:partTQ} considering four machines. \textit{Range-based partitioning} assigns a range over the partition key to each function, where the example of Figure~\ref{fig:partTQ} splits \textsc{s} into [\texttt{a:1},\texttt{a:3}], [\texttt{a:4},\texttt{a:6}], [\texttt{b:1},\texttt{b:3}], [\texttt{c:1},\texttt{d:1}].
 This approach allows for range-based queries to be pushed to one machine, but requires maintaining a mapping of ranges to machines, and can be complicated to keep balanced.
 An alternative is \textit{hash-based partitioning} where we compute the hash of the partition key modulo the number of machines, where the second example of Figure~\ref{fig:partTQ} splits \textsc{p} by hash.
 This does not require storing any mapping, and techniques such as consistent hashing can be used to rebalance load when a machine enters or leaves; however, if partition keys are skewed (e.g., one predicate is very common), it may lead to an unbalanced partition.
 A third option is to apply a \textit{hierarchical-based partition} based on prefixes, where the third example of Figure~\ref{fig:partTQ} partitions \textsc{o} by their namespace.
 This may lead to increased locality of data with the same prefix~\cite{10.1145/3066911.3066915}, where different levels of prefix can be chosen to enable balancing, but choosing prefixes that offer balanced partitions is non-trivial.